FelixOnline/v2/content/articles/2017-3-3-game-review--the-last-guardian.md

 subtitle: >
   The Last Guardian is out on the Playstation 4
 date: "2017-03-03 15:54:30 +0000"

 # Attributes from Felix Online V1
 id: "6851"
 old_path: /games/6851/game-review--the-last-guardian
 aliases:
  - /games/6851/game-review--the-last-guardian
+imported: true
+comments:
+ - I recently stumbled on your lovely website frome Facebook I did the sight word twister with my little ones I homeschool them and we love fun new ideas to try Thank you for sharing your crtetiviay Happy birthday

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true